QUICK ANSWER

 The short answer: not because the exam is unusually hard, but because the standard is high and preparation varies widely.

 The Florida sales associate exam is a 100-question multiple-choice test with a 75% passing threshold.
 You need to answer 75 of 100 questions correctly in 3.5 hours.
-That threshold is higher than several states (some use 70 or 72) and lower than a few (some use 80).
-Combined with the breadth of 19 content areas tested, the exam demands actual mastery, not memorization.
+That leaves only 25 misses across a wide 19-topic outline, so the exam demands actual mastery, not memorization.

 What drives the pass rate number is the gap between what the exam tests and what candidates walk in knowing.
 That gap has two inputs:

 1. What the exam tests.
 This is stable.
 Florida's exam specification (published by DBPR and administered by Pearson VUE) changes rarely.
-The 2026 exam tests the same core material as the 2018 exam: license law, real estate principles, practice, valuation, federal law, finance, and Florida-specific statute.
-The test has not gotten harder.
+The 2026 exam still tests recognizable core material: license law, real estate principles, practice, valuation, federal law, finance, and Florida-specific statute.
+The public structure has not turned into a different exam.

 2. What candidates walk in knowing.
 This is unstable.
 It depends on the pre-license course they took, the exam prep they used, the hours they actually put in, and whether they scheduled the exam when they were ready or when they were hoping.
 The variance on this input has been growing.